Greetings!

 Western Seminary

 “I have had the privilege of knowing Ryan Smith for nearly a decade—as professor, mentor, and friend.
-I have shared life with him in his home and at Collective, the church he faithfully pastored in Culver City.
-I have watched his journey from an excellent administrative assistant in Reno to a Spirit-empowered pastor.
-At Collective Church, Ryan served with humility and skill, collaborating closely with his team, equipping leaders, and shepherding the church until the Lord led him and his family back to North Carolina to plant a new church in Asheville.
-His deep devotion to his family and the wisdom with which he prepared Collective for their sending stand as powerful examples of his character and leadership.
-Ryan is an outstanding preacher and teacher, a gifted team builder, and a caring pastor.
-I am eager to see how God will continue to use him in this next season of ministry.”
+I have shared life with him in his home and church, and watched his journey from administrative assistant to Spirit-empowered pastor.
+At Collective, Ryan served with humility and skill—equipping leaders, shepherding the church, and preparing them well for his sending to North Carolina to plant in Asheville.
+He is a devoted husband and father, an outstanding preacher and teacher, a gifted team builder, and a caring pastor.
+I am eager to see how God will use him in this next season of ministry.”

 Our City

-In this landscape, the church is often viewed either as an extension of right-wing politics or dismissed entirely as oppressive and outdated.
-Any new church must walk a narrow road—bold enough to speak truth, humble enough to listen, and rooted enough to hold people together in a fragmented age.
+This spiritual ferment sits inside sharp cultural divides.
+Asheville is one of North Carolina’s whitest cities, increasingly gentrified, and surrounded by deeply conservative counties—a pressure cooker of progressive ideals and polarized politics.
+In this landscape, the church is often seen as partisan or irrelevant.
+Any new church must walk a narrow road: bold enough to speak truth, humble enough to listen, and rooted enough to hold people together.

 Our Vision